MicrosoftCloudEssentials-LearningHub/SAP-integration-AzLogicApps/README.md

 - **Documentation**: For more details, see [Call External HTTPS Endpoints from Workflows](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference).

 </details>

-> Logic Apps `doesn't maintain a cookie jar or session state between HTTP actions`.
-When extracting cookies from SAP responses, `Logic Apps may modify the format` in ways that cause authentication failures (403 Forbidden) in subsequent requests to SAP systems, which are `very particular about cookie formats`.

 > [!TIP]
 > SAP OData (Open Data Protocol) is a standardized REST-based protocol that SAP systems use to expose their business data and functionality.
 Key aspects include: